-A student who fails to secure a position on the Pass list in a class, but who has otherwise completed his classwork, shall be allowed the Supplementary examination in such class at the beginning of the next session of his attendance, on the day appointed in the University
+A student who fails to secure a position on the Pass list in a class, but who has otherwise fulfilled the requirements in class work stated on page 45, shall be allowed the Supplementary examination in such class at the beginning of the next session of his attendance, on the day appointed in the University Almanac.

-Almanac.
 A student who fails to appear at or to pass the Supplementary examination can only get credit for that class by passing a Special examination therein.